 300M steel is used extensively for aircraft landing gears because of its high strength, ductility and toughness.
 However, like other high-strength steels, 300M steel is vulnerable to corrosion fatigue and stress corrosion cracking, which can lead to catastrophic consequences in the landing gear.
 Stainless steels offer a combination of corrosion, wear, and fatigue properties.
 But for an aircraft landing gear application a higher surface hardness is required.
 A laser cladding process with fast heating and cooling rates can improve the surface hardness.
 AISI 4340 steel is used as a lower cost alternative to 300M due to its similar composition.
 In this study, the influence of laser cladding process parameters, shield gas, and composition of the deposition and dilution zone has been investigated.
 The microstructures and composition analysis were evaluated by Scanning Electron Microscopy (SEM) and Optical Microscopy.
 The deposition hardness varies from 330HV to 600HV.

-T. Fu et al., "Evaluation of Direct Diode Laser Deposited Stainless Steel 316L on 4340 Steel Substrate for Aircraft Landing Gear Application," Proceedings of the 20th Annual International Solid Freeform Fabrication Symposium (2009, Austin, TX), pp. 470-476, University of Texas at Austin -- Laboratory for Freeform Fabrication (LFF), Aug 2009.
+T. Fu et al., "Evaluation of Direct Diode Laser Deposited Stainless Steel 316L on 4340 Steel Substrate for Aircraft Landing Gear Application," Proceedings of the 20th Annual International Solid Freeform Fabrication Symposium (2009, Austin, TX), pp. 470-476, University of Texas at Austin, Aug 2009.

 20th Annual International Solid Freeform Fabrication Symposium (2009: Aug.
 3-5, Austin, TX)